babel/website/docs/plugin-transform-strict-mode.md

 ---

 This plugin may be enabled via `@babel/plugin-transform-modules-commonjs`.
-If you wish to disable it you can either turn `strict` off or pass `strictMode: false` as an option to the commonjs transform.
+To do this you can pass `strict: true` as an option to the commonjs transform.
+This option defaults to `false`.

 ## Example